2011 Sri Lanka worker protests: Impact

-Result of Protests
+Aftermath

-The protests resulted in an immediate response by the Sri Lankan government.
+The protests led to an immediate response by the Sri Lankan government.
 On 9 June, the government elected to suspend the proposed bill and seek to reintroduce the legislation with new amendments and consultation with relevant trade unions that represent the FTZ in Sri Lanka.

 A new bill was to be formulated in consultation with trade unions and leaders within Free Trade Zones.
 On 7 June, the Rajapaske government conducted a meeting with representatives from Free Trade Zones in Negombo and Katunayake as well as trade union officials to formulate a decision.

 The Sri Lankan Government eventually passed a revised pension bill that included increased employee benefits in retirement, as well as removing the previous compulsory saving that was proposed.
 The amended bill also introduced a monthly instalment payment program for retiring FTZ workers.
 This method granted employees greater autonomy over their retirement funds.

 The protests were a success for members of the Sri Lankan FTZ.
 Trade union officials were also pleased with the government's prompt action following the damaging protests.
 The salaries of those working in the FTZ became completely accessible.
 The revised pension bill has seen no further adjustments as of 2020.

 Legacy

-FTZ discontent still exists in parts of Sri Lanka today, the Sri Lankan government still struggles to from a positive relationship with its FTZ workers.
-This is prevalent in the fact that in 2018, workers at a glove factory in Katunayake, the same site of the 2011 protests, began protesting against FTZ unions for alleged labour abuses.
+FTZ discontent still exists in parts of Sri Lanka today, and the Sri Lankan government still struggles to from a positive relationship with its FTZ workers.
+In 2018, workers at a glove factory in Katunayake, the same site of the 2011 protests, began protesting against FTZ unions for alleged labour abuses.

 FTZ workers have cited this discontent with the government on multiple occasions, with disease and poor living conditions said to be two of the main issues that FTZ workers have faced in recent years.

 In July 2016, approximately 3000 workers in Sri Lanka's FTZ protested against anti-union discrimination.
 A spokesperson from the protest stated: "Protesting workers demand that employers stop threats of physical attacks, recognize unions as collective bargaining agents, reinstate all employees dismissed for trade union activities, stop employing precarious workers with the intention to bust union activities, and punish the officials engaged in sexual harassment".

 In January 2019, workers in the Sri Lankan FTZ protests against numerous cases of unfair dismissal.
 Workers were protesting against the oppression of trade unions as well as allegations of sexual assault and workplace misconduct within the FTZ.